guyreading/terrabot/README.md

 5. Add shapely metrics viewer (in progress)
 6. Add CML for model dev
 7. Add gradio for model interface (Can link this to website?)
+8. Use MACEst for working out certainty values
 8. (Optional) put into/run within a Docker container for easier porting
 9. (Optional) practice training in Sagemaker (+ ECR container?)